Facts, International Law, & Biblical Truth all Demolish Political and Media Lies about Israel

-Lie 3: Occupation of Palestinian Land
+LIE 3: Occupation of Palestinian Land

+One of the most common lies about Israel.
 Almost without exception, the international community claims that Israel occupies Palestinian land.
 Examples:

 - There is a widely circulated map depicting a dramatic loss of Palestinian land from 1946 to 2010, link.
 MSNBC (an American cable and satellite TV network) have used it on air